 The person at the center of this case

-Justice for Jane Doe - Placitas, New Mexico — the trail went cold in 2023, but the truth hasn't.
+Justice for Jane Doe - Placitas, New Mexico (unidentified female) — the trail went cold in 2023, but the truth hasn't.

 Start here

-On April 18, 2023, the remains of an unidentified young female were discovered partially submerged in a creek beneath a bridge on Highway 165 in the Cibola National Forest near Placitas, New Mexico.
-The victim, estimated between 15 and 30 years old with Latin American ancestry, remains unidentified despite genetic analysis linking her to Mexico, Central America, and the Andes region.
-Her cause of death is undetermined, and investigators seek information to identify her and determine the circumstances surrounding her death.
+On April 18, 2023, the partial remains of an unidentified young female were discovered in a creek beneath a bridge on Highway 165 in the Cibola National Forest near Placitas, New Mexico.
+The victim, estimated between 15 and 30 years old with Latin American ancestry, was found wearing specific clothing including a dark blue shirt with red stars, but her cause of death remains undetermined.
+Investigators seek to identify this victim and determine the circumstances surrounding her death, as genetic analysis has confirmed ancestral ties to Mexico, Central America, and the Andes region.

 Try asking